MoRoCo: An Online Topology-Adaptive Framework for Multi-Operator Multi-Robot Coordination under Restricted Communication: Problem Description

-\begin{remark} The exact representation of the map depends on the underlying algorithm and software used for SLAM, e.g., the occupancy grid map in~\cite{thrun2002probabilistic}, the octomap from~\cite{hornung2013octomap}, or even the metric-semantic map in~\cite{tian2022kimera}.
-Different representations are used for various purposes in our implementation.
+\begin{remark} The exact representation of the map depends on the underlying algorithm and software used for SLAM, e.g., the occupancy map in~\cite{thrun2002probabilistic}, or the semantic map in~\cite{tian2022kimera}.
 More details can be found in the numerical experiments. $\blacksquare$ \end{remark}